-If you’ve previously linked Docker Hub to your GitHub account, you’ll be able to skip to Creating an Automated Build.
+If you’ve previously linked Docker Hub to your GitHub account, skip to Creating an Automated Build.

 Linking Docker Hub to a GitHub account

 Note: Automated Builds currently require read and write access since Docker Hub needs to set up a GitHub service hook.
 We have no choice here, this is how GitHub manages permissions.
-We do guarantee nothing else will be touched in your account.
+We do guarantee nothing else is touched in your account.

-In order to set up an Automated Build of a repository on GitHub, you need to link Docker Hub to your GitHub account.
-This will allow the registry to see your GitHub repositories.
+To set up an Automated Build of a repository on GitHub, you need to link Docker Hub to your GitHub account.
+This allows the registry to see your GitHub repositories.

 To add, remove or view your linked account, go to the “Linked Accounts & Services” section of your Hub profile “Settings”.

-When linking to GitHub, you’ll need to select either “Public and Private”, or “Limited Access” linking.
+When linking to GitHub, select either “Public and Private”, or “Limited Access” linking.

 The “Public and Private” option is the easiest to use, as it grants the Docker Hub full access to all of your repositories.
 GitHub also allows you to grant access to repositories belonging to your GitHub organizations.